-Why do we continue to see a resurgence in COVID-19 cases?
+In the meantime, we continue to see a resurgence in COVID-19 cases.
+Why?
 People let down their guard.
 Period!
-They go back to gathering in existing indoor settings, at home, at work, at restaurants and bars, at weddings, funerals, parties and celebrations, shopping malls, at the gym, sporting events, concerts, theatres, etc. They don’t wear or have stopped wearing masks.
+They go back to gathering in existing indoor settings, at home, at work, at restaurants and bars, at weddings, funerals, parties and celebrations, shopping malls, at the gym, sporting events, concerts, theatres, etc. They don’t wear or stop wearing masks.
 The don’t maintain a safe distance.
 They don’t avoid indoor gatherings.
 They don’t wash their hands frequently.
 If they do test positive, they don’t abide by the quarantine regulations and they can’t remember who they have been in contact with over the last week or two to aid in tracking and tracing.
 And all too often, there are no enforced consequences for rule violators.
 Some commentators call this COVID fatigue.
-Poppycock!

 What are those fundamental change management practices?

-- A committed sponsor with the organizational, logistical and political skills – these are the international leaders, presidents, prime ministers and heads of state that need to lead the charge.
+- A committed sponsor with the organizational, logistical and political skills – these must be the international leaders, presidents, prime ministers and heads of state that need to lead the charge.